panda-re/panda/panda/plugins/osi/USAGE.md

 Description: Retrieves an array of minimal handles of type `OsiProcHandle` for the processes of the guest OS.
 Using the process list from the guest OS.
 The minimal handles contain just enough information to (a) uniquely identify a process and (b) retrieve the full process information when needed.
 This allows for lightweight tracking of processes.

-Implementation should create and populate a [`GArray`][garray].
+Implementation should create and populate a [`GArray`][garray] filled with `OsiProcHandle` elements.
 Similarly, the returned data have to be freed using the respective `GArray` deallocation function.

 ---